The Prince: Avoiding contempt and hatred (Chapter 19)

 Machiavelli divides the fears which monarchs should have into internal (domestic) and external (foreign) fears.
 Internal fears exist inside his kingdom and focus on his subjects, Machiavelli warns to be suspicious of everyone when hostile attitudes emerge.
 Machiavelli observes that the majority of men are content as long as they are not deprived of their property and women, and only a minority of men are ambitious enough to be a concern.
 A prince should command respect through his conduct, because a prince who raises no contempt of the nobles and maintains the satisfaction of the people, Machiavelli assures, should have no fear of conspirators working with external powers.
 Conspiracy is very difficult and risky in such a situation.

 Machiavelli apparently seems to go back on his rule that a prince can evade hate, as he says that he will eventually be hated by someone, so he should seek to avoid being hated by the commonfolk.

-Roman emperors, on the other hand, had not only the majority and ambitious minority, but also a cruel and greedy military, who created extra problems as they demanded iniquity.
+Roman emperors, on the other hand, had not only the majority and an ambitious minority, but also a cruel and greedy military, who created extra problems as they demanded iniquity.
 While a prince should avoid being hated, he will eventually be hated by someone, so he must at least avoid the hatred of the most powerful, and for the Roman emperors this included the military who demanded iniquity against the people out of their own greed.
 He uses Septimius Severus as a model for new rulers to emulate, as he "embodied both the fox and the lion".
 Severus outwitted and killed his military rivals, and although he oppressed the people, Machiavelli says that he kept the common people "satisfied and stupified".

 Machiavelli notes that in his time only the Turkish empire had the problem of the Romans, because in other lands the people had become more powerful than the military.